thedevdojo/voyager/docs/getting-started/installation.md

 A dummy user is **only** created if there are no current users in your database.
 {% endhint %}

-If you did not go with the dummy user, you may wish to assign admin priveleges to an existing user.
+If you did not go with the dummy user, you may wish to assign admin privileges to an existing user.
 This can easily be done by running this command:

 ```bash
 php artisan voyager:admin your@email.com